mgibbs189/custom-field-suite/field-types/file.md

 ### Return Value

-(string | int) Either the file URL or attachment ID
+(string or int) Either the file URL or attachment ID

 ### Template Usage